The how‘s and what if’s you want to ask…

 6. What if I can't do it and hold the class up.
 No need to worry about this either - everyone learns at different speeds and it is the teacher's job to control the class.
 So if someone needs extra time they will be given more time and extra assistance while the rest of the class works on something else.
 If it really becomes a problem we will suggest that they have a private lesson to help them catch up, or to maybe drop down a level so as to work in a group that is more appropriate to their level.

 7. What if I don't feel well on the day of class?
-This is a bit of a problem as you shouldn't do aerial if you are feeling unwell in anyway, as this is not only dangerous but could lead to injury.
+This is a problem as you shouldn't do aerial if you are feeling unwell in anyway, as this is not only dangerous but could lead to injury.
 Aerial requires a lot of energy so it is better to skip the class and use the energy on getting better.
+Always better to be safe than sorry.

 8. I'm super excited about doing aerial and can't wait to start.
 What should I be doing to prepare?
-I would say press ups and pull ups!!!
-Obviously the stronger you are the better and if you have the enthusiasm to start right away work on your conditioning.
-Especially on a pull up bar if possible.
-See here on my top tips on how to hang.
-This is the best way to prepare for aerial.
+I would say sit ups, leg raises, press ups and pull ups!
+Obviously the stronger you are the better so if you're enthusiastic then start right away working on your conditioning.
+Especially on a pull up bar as this relates very closely to doing aerial.
+Or alternatively come to our Pop Fit class and we'll show you all the moves you can do to prep ready for aerial.

 9. I have hyper mobility is this a problem for aerial?
 Yes and no. You can still do aerial but you must be very careful with it, as it may mean you won't be able to do some of the moves others can (depending on where the hyper mobility is).
-Please let the teacher know and she will be able to keep an eye on it and work on strengthening the muscles around the effected joints.
+Please let the teacher know and she/he will be able to monitor you and help you work on strengthening the muscles around the effected joints.

 10. What age groups can do aerial?
 We teach adults 18 - 40 years mainly but if you're older that's ok too!
-It's having the enthusiasm to do it that counts.
-We also have youth groups ages 13 - 16 years.
-I would like to run more youth groups for younger ages but at present we simply cannot accommodate for this.
+It's about having the enthusiasm to do it that counts.
+We also have a youth group for ages 12 - 16 years.

 If you have any more questions please do let me know and I'm only too happy to help just pop an email to me here.